DikshantK25/Sorting-Visualizer/README.md

 ## Acknowledgements

+- This project was built for educational purposes to help visualize how sorting algorithms work.
-- Inspired by various online sorting visualizations and educational resources.
+- Inspired by various online sorting visualizer projects and educational resources.
-- Thanks to the open source community for providing tools and libraries that make projects like this possible.
 ```

----

-Feel free to modify the content to better fit your project's details or add any additional sections as needed.
+Feel free to adjust the content to better match your project details or add any additional sections you need.
 Enjoy coding and happy sorting!